xverse-engine/XVRFaceTracking/README.md

 Print the model inside folder '3D_hardware'.
 Currently, our 3D model is provided for the Quest 3.
-If you require hardware-related assistance or wish to purchase finished products, please contact us via email jiangchanghao@xverse.cn.
-The picture below shows the hardware we assembled.
+If you require hardware-related assistance or wish to purchase finished products, please contact us via email xengine@xverse.cn.